CHAPTER 111. SEED TESTING, LABELING AND STANDARDS

 § 111.2.
 Condition of seeds for testing.

-(a) Dirty or uncleaned seeds, mixed seed samples or samples sent by non-residents of this Commonwealth will not be tested.
+(a) Dirty or uncleaned seeds and mixed seed kinds when a percentage of analysis is not provided will not be tested.

 (b) Seed samples treated with a material will not be tested unless the name of the substance is plainly marked on the container in accordance with this chapter.